jeaye/blog.jeaye.com/_drafts/nixos.md

 ### My thoughts
-Though it may sound like I'm just trying to sell NixOS here, I'm not actually using it anymore (was on Slackware, but I put Arch on after NixOS).
+Though it may sound like I'm just trying to sell NixOS here, I'm not actually using it anymore.
 Why not?
 First, I want to say more about what I love with regard to Nix and NixOS.

 * Easy install of any packaged software (steam, skype, etc)